Unified Patent Court

 This system provides patentees with various options to select a favourable venue for their case, even if proceedings are commenced by the alleged infringer, which will have considerably fewer options.

-*At present, one regional division is foreseen for Sweden and the Baltic states.
+*At present, one regional division is established for Sweden and the Baltic states.
 Germany will have four local divisions and most other countries one.
 If a country opts not to have a local division, the cases over which it would normally have jurisdiction will be heard by the central division.

 4. Continental-style proceedings

 Proceedings before the UPC will mainly be based on continental legal systems.
 Proceedings will be front-loaded, meaning most of the arguments will be set out in written briefs.
 Hearings will be relatively short and should not take more than one day.
-The court can request to hear witness or expert testimony.
+The court can be requested to hear witness or expert testimony.
 While such testimony will not play as central a role as in common law countries, it will be given more weight than is presently the case in certain civil law countries such as Germany, France and the Netherlands.
 It should not take more than 12 to 14 months to obtain a decision in the first instance.

 5. Legal representation